miyulake/AutoExposureURP/README.md

 # Simple URP Auto Exposure
-If you use or modify this package, credit is appreciated.
+Feel free to use or modify this package!

 ## Requirements
 - Unity 2022.3+